2leonardo/poc-sobold-docs/README.md

 ## Introduction

-This repo holds all the information pertaining to code standards, best practices, processes and how tos for SoBold
+This repo holds all the information pertaining to code standards, best practices, processes and how-tos for SoBold

 ## Contribute